jinyus/dart_beacon/Readme.md

 #### Beacon.hashSet:

-Similar to Beacon.list(), but for Sets and Maps.
+Similar to Beacon.list(), but for Sets.

 #### Beacon.hashMap:

-Similar to Beacon.list(), but for Sets and Maps.
+Similar to Beacon.list(), but for Maps.

 ```dart
 var nums = Beacon.list<int>([1, 2, 3]);